Index of Diseases / Health Conditions ... Medicinal Foods, Herbs, Spices & Household Items

 Health Benefits: Helps fight eye disease (macular degeneration) and certain cancers, including lung cancer.

 Serving Suggestions: Season brown rice as you would white rice, or it can be added to soups, casseroles, stir-fry dishes, and salads.

 Healthy Ingredients: Of all the grains, whole-grain corn is the richest source of antioxidants.
 It's also a good source of insoluble fiber, which cannot be digested but adds bulk to the stool.

-Serving Suggestions: Choose whole-grain corn-based cereals, whole-grain cornmeal breads and cornmeal tortillas.
+Serving Suggestions: Choose whole-grain corn-based cereals, whole-grain cornmeal bread, and cornmeal tortillas.

 Healthy Ingredients: Contain approximately 28% fiber, soluble and insoluble.

-Health Benefits: The insoluble fiber helps to relieve constipation, improve colon health and may prevent colon cancer.
+Health Benefits: The insoluble fiber helps relieve constipation, improve colon health, and may prevent colon cancer.
 The soluble fiber comes primarily from mucilage fiber, which is also a great stool softener when consumed with lots of fluid.
-It also prevents toxicity which results from constipation.
+It also prevents toxicity which results in constipation.

 More about the health benefits of flax seeds.

 Healthy Ingredients:Soluble fiber.
 When soluble fiber is digested, it changes to a gummy consistency that lowers blood cholesterol.
 The exact mechanism of this effect is not yet known.